Can you integrate AI and LLMs with workflow automation tools?

 Platform-by-Platform AI Capabilities

 Zapier provides native OpenAI integration and its own AI features including AI-powered formatting and natural language workflow creation.
-The ChatGPT integration lets you add AI-generated text to any workflow step.
+The ChatGPT integration lets teams add AI-generated text to any workflow step.

 Make includes OpenAI and HTTP modules for connecting to any LLM API.
 Its strong data transformation capabilities make it well-suited for processing AI outputs and routing them to downstream actions.